 Yes.
-The two most important statutes concerning gas storage are Decree-Law no. 30/2006 of 15 February 2006 (hereinafter "DL 30/2006") and Decree-Law no. 140/2006 of 26 July 2006 (hereinafter "DL 140/2006").
+The two most important statutes concerning gas storage are DL 30/2006 and DL 140/2006.
 Gas storage is one of the components of the National Transport, Infrastructure, Storage and LNG Terminal Network (Rede Nacional de Transporte, Infraestrutura de Armazenamento e Terminais GNL - hereinafter "RNTIAT").

 In accordance with DL 30/2006, which established the general principles on the organisation and functioning of the National System of Natural Gas, gas storage (including both underground storage and LNG terminal storage) is operated under a concession regime (s.
 15.1 DL 30/2006); such concession follows either a public tender or a restricted tender with a pre-qualification stage (s.
 15.2 DL 30/2006).
 Operators (concessionaires) of an underground storage facility or an LNG terminal are legally independent from all other entities which, directly or indirectly, carry out other activities in the natural gas value chain.
 Such operators are also statutorily barred from holding stakes, directly or through a subsidiary, in companies which produce or sell natural gas (ss.
-20.1, 20.2 and

-20.3(e) DL 30/2006).
+20-A.1, 20-A.2 and 20-A.3(e) DL 30/2006).
 Operators of an underground storage facility cannot purchase gas for resale (s.
 19.4 DL 30/2006).